dinaamer488/-2-Egg-Game.js/README.md

-# Egg‑Game
+# Egg‑Game.js

 ## Description

-Eggs‑Game is a simple game template/project intended for building a small interactive game.
+Egg‑Game is a simple game template/project intended for building a small interactive game.
 It provides basic structure, assets and logic so you can customize, expand, or use it as a learning base for game development.

 ## What It Does / Features